bernhardAxonIvy/doc/source/designer-guide/how-to/extensions.rst

 .. tip::

-   Sample implementations of custom process elements can be found on GitHub in our open source `repository <https://github.com/axonivy>`__, e.g. https://github.com/axonivy/bpm-beans
+   Sample implementations of custom process elements can be found on GitHub in our open source `repository <https://github.com/axonivy>`__, e.g., https://github.com/axonivy/bpm-beans

 .. _new-bean-class-wizard: